 Problem with the Trap

 If your kitchen sink smells more like sewer than rotten food, there might be a problem with its trap.
 A kitchen sink’s trap is the ‘P’ or ‘U’-shaped pipe directly beneath the sink basin.
 The trap’s job is to prevent sewer gas from drifting from the pipes back up into your house.
 It’s also handy for recovering lost wedding rings.

 Usually, a sewer smell means that the water in the trap that blocks sewer gas has evaporated.
 This can happen if the sink hasn’t been used for awhile.
 If that’s the case, all you should have to do is run the sink and let the water fill back up in the trap.
 Watch the trap while running the water to make sure it isn’t leaking.

 If there’s a sewer smell coming from your sink and you don’t think the trap is the problem, the next most likely culprit is the vent.
 The plumbing drain vent is basically a long, narrow, vertical shaft connecting your main sewer line to the outside air.
-This shaft vents stabilizes pressure inside the pipe connecting to your sewer.
+This shaft vent stabilizes the pressure inside the pipe connecting to your sewer.
 Without it, water may siphon out of your sink’s trap, letting sewer gas in.

-Plumbing vents are usually located on the roof of the house.
-When they’re not working, it’s usually because something is obstructing it, such as a bird’s nest or a piece of flying debris.
+Plumbing vents are located on the roof of the house.
+When they’re not working, it’s usually because something is obstructing it, such as a bird’s nest or a piece of debris.
 There could also be a leak in the vent’s shaft, which would interfere with its pressure mitigation or could even let sewer gas into your house.
 In either case, you may want to consider calling a professional.
 Clearing a vent obstruction may not sound like a big job, but roof jobs are always trickier than they seem.

 If you’ve tried everything and you’ve still got a bad smell, give us a call.
 There’s more than one reason Mike Diamond is your “Smell good plumber.”
 With our pipe cleaning technology and years of experience, we guarantee we’ll find and solve your problem and get your kitchen smelling fresh again.